Oslimg Mora

-Oslimg Roberto Mora Pasache (born 2 June 1999) is a Peruvian footballer who plays as a right winger for Peruvian Primera División side Sport Boys.
+Oslimg Roberto Mora Pasache (born 2 June 1999) is a Peruvian professional footballer who plays as a right-back for Peruvian Primera División club Sport Boys and has been a member of the Peru national football team since 2021.

 Club career

 Alianza Lima

 Mora is a product of Alianza Lima.
 In 2016, he was named the best player of the year by the Peruvian newspaper La Nueve.
 Mora was promoted to Alianza's first team for the 2018 season but however, he continued to play with the club's reserve team.

 He was loaned out to Universidad San Martín for the 2019 season, where he made his break through in Peruvian football, playing 29 games, scoring one goal and three assist on the right winger position.

 After returning for the 2020 season following a successful loan spell at San Martín, he signed a new 3-year deal with Alianza.
 He got his official debut on 1 February 2020 in the first game of the year against Alianza Universidad as a starter.
 Mora also played the following four games from start and also became the player with most dribble attempts in the 2020 Copa Libertadores.

 At the end of April 2020 Mora revealed, that he years ago was forced to reject a trial at Real Madrid because his family couldn't afford to pay for the visa.